 For immediate release:

-SNP POLITICIANS URGE COUNCIL TO TACKLE PARKING PROBLEMS IN CAMBUSLANG
+POLITICIANS URGE COUNCIL TO TACKLE PARKING PROBLEMS IN CAMBUSLANG

 Clare Haughey MSP and Councillor John Bradley (Cambuslang West) have joined calls for South Lanarkshire Council to take action regarding the poor provision of parking on Cambuslang Main Street.

 As reported in the Rutherglen Reformer on the 15th November, Cambuslang Community Council obtained documents through a Freedom of Information request which show that 30 out of 34 businesses were not satisfied that the parking provision in the town centre met the needs of their customers.
 South Lanarkshire Council have been accused of sitting on this report which was conducted four years ago.

 These findings come just months after the community council held their own survey which found parking to be the number one problem for businesses in the town centre.